Financial Advisor Fees: What Will You Pay to Use a Financial Advisor

 The advantage is that you know how much you will be paying for a specific service.

 What is the Best Kind of Financial Advisor Fee?

-Each type of financial advisor fee has advantages and disadvantages.
+Each type of financial advisor fee has specific advantages and disadvantages.

 Whichever type of fee structure your financial advisor uses, you should be sure to understand all of their incentives.
-It is important to ask your financial advisor if they might have any conflicts of interest and find out if they earn bonuses or other awards in return for recommendations.
+It is important to ask your financial advisor if they might have any conflicts of interest.
+It is also in your best interest to ask if they earn bonuses or other awards in return for their recommendations.